McAllen Workers Compensation Lawyers

 • Your injuries must have occurred as a result of performing regular job duties.

-• You must report any and all injuries to your employer within thirty days of the date of your accident.
+• You must report any injuries to your employer within thirty days of the date of your accident.

-• You will need to receive a medical report from a qualified physician that confirms that your injuries were sustained in a workplace incident.
+• You will need a medical report from a qualified physician confirming that your injuries were sustained in a workplace incident.

-Because it is not always easy to meet all of these requirements, some employers may try to skirt their responsibility to you.
-A McAllen work comp lawyer at J.A.
-Davis & Associates, LLP can help you avoid the traps your employer may try to set.
+Because meeting these requirements is not always easy, some employers may try to skirt their responsibility to you.
+The highly experienced McAllen work comp lawyer at J.A.
+Davis & Associates, LLP, can help you avoid the traps your employer may try to set.

 Work Comp Denials in McAllen

-Sometimes, workplace accident victims have suffered from a legitimate injury but have their claim denied.
-This can happen for a variety of reasons, which include the following:
+Sometimes, workplace accident victims have suffered from a legitimate injury but have their claims denied.
+It can happen for a variety of reasons, which include the following:

 • The injury or claim being reported after the relevant deadline